axelvaldez/radical-companies/_posts/children-stories/2024-08-06-how-it-ended-up.markdown

 </div>

 <h1>Decentralization & Transparency</h1>
  <p>Decentralization and Transparency always came and went together.
-And they held hands, too, like good friends.</p>
+They held hands, too, like good friends.</p>

 <h1>Decentralization</h1>
  <p>Decentralization did not like one-for-all rules.
 It just didnt the efect it had on Itsums.
 It liked to get to the roots of things so that Itsums can make or change their own rules.</p>